KebMM/PythonAutoFramework/README.md

 - Sample UI tests using PyTest can be found in the 'tests/ui/' directory, such as 'test_ui.py'.

 ## API Automation
 API automation in this framework uses requests and other libraries to interact with APIs.
-The 'apiAutomation/' directory contains pre-built methods for common API operations in the 'commonAPISteps.py' file.
+The 'apiAutomation/' directory contains pre-built methods for common API operations in the 'commonAPISteps.py' file. ou can edit and add to this file to create custom methods for further testing.
+API can be tested in either BDD or TDD using any testing library you wish to.

 ### Testing API with Behave
 - Follow the steps outlined in the BDD Testing with Behave section.